Chapter 3.45

 The district will continue the payment of health, dental, and vision, for spouses of deceased, retired district personnel and eligible directors, in effect at the time of the retiree’s death in accordance with HDWDC 3.45.030 and 3.45.040; provided, that the spouse was the spouse at the time of the employee’s retirement; and provided, that they have been continuously married for a period of not less than one year and pursuant to the criteria stipulated by the insurance carriers until such time as said spouse either remarries or becomes employed with an employer offering comparable medical coverage as part of its employee benefits program.
 In the event a surviving spouse terminates coverage, they are not eligible to reenroll.

 A. Tier One Surviving Spouse.
-Qualified employees hired prior to September 1, 2004, receive district-paid lifetime surviving spouse benefits, which may be amended from time to time.
+Qualified employees hired prior to September 1, 2004, who retire will receive district-paid lifetime surviving spouse benefits, which may be amended from time to time.

 B. Tier Two Surviving Spouse.
-Qualified employees hired after September 1, 2004, and before April 16, 2008, receive district-paid lifetime surviving spouse benefits, which may be amended from time to time, with any increases over premium cost of April 16, 2008, to be borne by individual.
+Qualified employees hired after September 1, 2004, and before April 16, 2008, who retire will receive district-paid lifetime surviving spouse benefits, which may be amended from time to time, with any increases over premium cost of April 16, 2008, to be borne by individual.

 3.45.060 Retirement programs – Directors.